 By comparison with the rest of known types of waves, it seemed that electromagnetic waves needed a material through which to propagate.

 This model based on the concept of aether, a supporting medium of light.
 To confirm the model, they hoped to find the absolute velocity of an object dependent on a universal frame of reference, given that the Earth was no longer the center of creation, and the Ptolemaic system had long since been discarded.

 2.b.1.
 Maxwell’s equations of the movement of electromagnetic waves

-Maxwell’s equations describe movement of electromagnetic waves.
+Maxwell’s equations describe the movement of electromagnetic waves.
 Given that it is a wave motion; Maxwell’s equations incorporate an undeniable mathematical complexity due to the sinusoidal waves form.

 In 1869, Maxwell’s equations made the possible theoretical calculation of the speed of light or electromagnetic waves in general.
-This drove scientists of the time to search for elements that would strengthen the classical model and would incorporate the dynamics of light propagation.
+His equations drove scientists of the time to search for elements that would strengthen the classical model and would incorporate the dynamics of light propagation.

 Hertz, in 1887, confirmed experimentally the speed of light determined by Maxwell’s equations.

 What no one expected was that, what Maxwell had calculated for a supporting medium of light with a concrete set of conditions, would end up integrated as a postulate or axiom of Special Relativity, independently or without needing a medium.

 While aether remained undetected; they assumed its non-existent; the final error came with Einstein’s Theory of Relativity and its interpretation of the Michelson-Morley experiment.